prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 **Z** : I have used 0.0 value for *Z*.

-Below image shows before and after Extend operation on the sketch.
+Below image shows before and after Offset operation on the sketch.

-**Before Extend Operation**
+**Before Offset Operation**

 ![before_extend](/assets/Solidworks_Images/trim and extend/before_extend.png)